 Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs." \$0 copay for Medicarecovered kidney disease education services.
+For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs.

+There is \$0 copayment for Medicare-covered kidney disease education services.

-20% coinsurance for Medicare-covered renal dialysis.
+You pay 20% of the total cost for Medicare-covered renal dialysis.

-Services that are covered for you What you must pay when you get these services Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Chapter 10 of this document.
-Skilled nursing facilities are sometimes called "SNFs.")
-Days 1-20: \$0 copay per day Imperial Courage Plan (HMO) covers up to 100 days in a SNF per benefit period.
+Skilled nursing facility (SNF) care

+(For a definition of skilled nursing facility care, see Chapter 10 of this document.
+Skilled nursing facilities are sometimes called SNFs.)

+Imperial Courage Plan (HMO) covers up to 100 days in a SNF per benefit period.
 An inpatient hospital stay is not required prior to admission into a SNF.
+Covered services include but are not limited to:

+- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy

+Days 1-20: There is \$0 copayment per day

+Days 21-100: There is a \$200 copayment per day

+Skilled nursing facility (SNF) care (continued)

-Covered services include but are not limited to: Days 21-100: \$164.50 copay per day Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
-Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used Medical and surgical supplies ordinarily provided by SNFs Benefit Period: A benefit period starts the day you are admitted to a Medicare certified skilled nursing facility (SNF).
-It ends when you haven't been an inpatient at any SNF for 60 days in a row.
-If you go into a SNF after one benefit period has ended, a new benefit period begins.
-There is no limit to the number of benefit periods you can have.
-Referral and prior authorization required.
-Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services Generally, you will get your SNF care from network facilities.
+- Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services

+Generally, you will get your SNF care from network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.

-- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) - A SNF where your spouse is living at the time you leave the hospital
+- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) - A SNF where your spouse or domestic partner is living at the time you leave the hospital